I doodle at work sometimes, and just came across these little drawings from last year (8cm square).

 I’ve just finished making this black velvet coffin purse for a lady in Norway.
 I hope she likes it!

 I made this little blue felt brooch this morning as a birthday present for my mummy-in-law’s friend.
 I hope she likes it.
 I haven’t made any brooches for a while, so made a nice change.
 I love my Cuttlebug!

 I made these little mixed fabric and bead shapes last year, and are lovely little things!
-I originally made six, and turned one into a necklace as a Christmas present for my mum.
-She gets a lot of my experimental bits and pieces!
-I haven’t decided exactly what to do with the five I have left yet, but… Read More »
+I’ve turned one into a necklace but haven’t decided what to do with the five yet.

 I made this necklace for myself a while ago now, but thought I’d post a picture of it.
 The felt beads are a bit fiddly to make, but worth it!

 Some time ago now (September 2011) I was commissioned to make a floral felt brooch, but never got around to posting an image of it, So here it is.